leymoo/leymoo.github.io/_posts/2023-10-17-Workplace-Lore.markdown

 ---
 layout: post
-title:  "Workplace lore when in the tech bubble"
+title:  "Workplace Lore"
 date:   2023-10-17 01:01:01 +0100
 categories: professional software business rumors
 ---

-##  Workplace lore when in the tech bubble
+##  Everything in tech is made up, stop being so judgmental about it

 When someone passes you a piece of information about how things should be at work, have you ever paused to consider how that information got into their heads?